 - TAS - The emphasis is to test the basic scientific, physiological and pharmacological principles upon which clinical practice is based.

 - AKP (exam 1 and 2) - This tests judgment and experience.
 Each paper contains case history, data interpretation and photographic questions.

 Local QSGs take place at least once a year in each College region in the UK, and bring together clinicians to write new questions for the theory exams (Foundation of Practice, Theory & Science and Applied Knowledge.

-A Senior Theory Examiner or Principal Theory Examiner(PRE) facilitates the meeting and guides question writers as they work in small groups to produce new questions for our 'banks'.
+A Senior Theory Examiner or/and Principal Theory Examiner(PRE) facilitates the meeting and guides question writers as they work in small groups to produce new questions for our 'banks'.
 The PRE reviews all questions before submitting them to the College for review.